tfabris/CrowCam/README.md

 What Each Script Does
 ------------------------------------------------------------------------------
-There are three main scripts in this archive, which are configured to run on an automatic timer on the Synology NAS.
-The three scripts are:
+The main scripts in this archive are configured to run on an automatic timer on the Synology NAS.
+The scripts are:

 ####  CrowCam.sh
 This script has multiple purposes: